PennyLaneAI/pennylane/doc/introduction/interfaces/torch.rst

 **cannot be used with the Torch interface**.

-For example, to optimize a Torch-interfacing QNode (below) such that the weights ``x`` result in an expectation value of 0.5, with the classical nodes processed on a GPU, we can do the following:
+For example, to optimize a Torch-interfacing QNode (below) such that the weights ``x`` result in an expectation value of 0.5 we can do the following:

 .. code-block:: python